Albert Gabbai: Release and immigration to the United States

-In June 1970 under pressure from the outside, they were let go.
-They were taken from the prison camp directly to the airport, there was no time to stop at home to collect their possessions and were flown to Paris.
-Their mother, wives and children followed a few weeks later.
+In June 1970, due to external pressure, they were let go.
+They were taken from the prison camp directly to the airport, leaving them no time to stop at home to collect their possessions.
+They were flown to Paris, and their mother, wives, and children followed a few weeks later.

-In Paris Gabbai met his family and applied for refugee status to come to the United States.
-After about a year Gabbai arrived in New York City in 1971.
+In Paris, Gabbai met his family and applied for refugee status to come to the United States.
+After about a year, Gabbai arrived in New York City in 1971.

-Gabbai insists that because of his great suffering there he will never go back to Egypt even to visit.
+Gabbai insists that because of his great suffering there, he will never go back to Egypt, even to visit.

 Later education and rabbinical career

 Rabbi Albert Gabbai affixes the mezuzah at a Hanukat HaBayait in Philadelphia (March 2011).

 In New York Gabbai attended Yeshiva University.

-From 1983 to 1986 Gabbai was the assistant hazzan of Congregation Shearith Israel in New York.
-Congregation Shearith Israel is a Spanish and Portuguese Synagogue.
+From 1983 to 1986, Gabbai was the assistant hazzan of Congregation Shearith Israel in New York.
+Congregation Shearith Israel is a Spanish and Portuguese synagogue.
 It is the oldest Jewish congregation in the United States.

 Gabbai then traveled to Jerusalem to the Shehebar Sephardic Center under Rabbi Sam Kassin to be ordained a rabbi in the Sephardic tradition.
 He graduated SSC in 1989.

 Gabbai is also a spiritual and musical student of Rabbi Abraham Lopes Cardozo.

-Since 1988 Gabbai has been the rabbi of the Spanish-Portuguese Congregation Mikveh Israel in Philadelphia.
-Rabbi Yosef Zarnighian came to Mikveh Israel as Assistant Rabbi in 2021 where he trained under Gabbai's tutelage and succeeded him in 2023.
-Rabbi Gabbai was named Rabbi Emeritus in 2023 and remains active in the congregation and community.
+Since 1988, Gabbai has been the rabbi of the Spanish-Portuguese Congregation Mikveh Israel in Philadelphia.
+Rabbi Yosef Zarnighian came to Mikveh Israel as Assistant Rabbi in 2021, where he trained under Gabbai's tutelage and succeeded him in 2023.
+Rabbi Gabbai was named Rabbi Emeritus in 2023 and remains active in both the congregation and community.

 Gabbai is fluent in more than six languages.
 He is a member of the Board of Governors of Gratz College.